Witching Hour Card Collection FAQ

 How do I win?

-By collecting at least one of each of the 15 distinct cards and presenting them during “Witching Hour: It’s Giving…” on November 14th at the Puppet Co. in Glen Echo, MD.
+By collecting at least one of each of the 17 distinct cards and presenting them to producer Jamie Wood during “Witching Hour: It’s Giving…” on November 14th at the Puppet Co. in Glen Echo, MD.

 Prizes have not yet been announced, but the first person to present a complete set will win a more significant prize than the last person to present a complete set.